grabermtw/Second-Floor-Smash/Documentation/AddingCharacters.md

 20. Enter the Non-Game folder, rename the prefab in that folder to your character's name (keep the "1" appended to the end of it), then double click to open the prefab.
 21. Repeat steps 10 through 19 with the Non-Game prefab while ignoring everything related to the "Shield" GameObject in steps 11 and 18.
 22. Open your character's game prefab (not the Non-Game one).
 There will be a field on the CharacterController component called "Non Game Character".
 Drag your character's corresponding Non-Game prefab into this field.
+23. Open the CharacterController component script and add your character's tag to the characterIndices dictionary when it is initialized in the Awake() method, using the character's tag as the key and an int not used by any of the other characters as the value.
 ### Part 4: Update the Character Selection screen
 #### While completion of Part 3 will give you a playable character, we must first update the character selection screen so that it is actually possible to select that character from within the game.
 1. Exit the opened prefab to return to the view of the scene called "Hub."